ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater.md

 <a id="umea"><h2>Amount of SARS-CoV-2 in Umeå wastewater</h2></a>

 This project is run by Maja Malmberg (SLU, Swedish University of Agricultural Sciences) in collaboration with the [SciLifeLab COVID-19 National Research Program](https://www.scilifelab.se/covid-19) and Mette Myrmel at the Norwegian University of Life Sciences.
-The amount of SARS-CoV-2 virus in the wastewater is measured in the wastewater treatment facility in Umeå. **link to a map here?**
+The amount of SARS-CoV-2 virus in the wastewater is measured in the wastewater treatment facility in Umeå.
+Please [consult this map for the exact catchment area of the the wastewater collection channels](/env_profiling/umeaa.jpg).

 After preparation, the viruses were extracted using ultra filtration and analyzed using qPCR technique for SARS CoV-2 RNA. qPCR samples were normalized against PMMV.
 Until January 2021, three samples per week were taken and their results were pooled to provide a weekly estimate.
 From February 2021 on, samples are only collected at one time point per week.
 Primers used to detect the SARS-COV-2 gene (previously used and verified by [Corman and colleagues, 2020](https://doi.org/10.2807/1560-7917.ES.2020.25.3.2000045)).